 If you are new to riding on ValleyRide buses, help to understand the service is available.
 You can call RideLine customer service at 345-RIDE (7433).

 » TEMPORARY BUS SERVICE CHANGES

 Road construction, planned outdoor events, and holidays can result in changes in service, temporary route detours or the relocation of bus stops.
 Here's the latest information about current and upcoming changes in service:

-- NEW ROUTE 18 - Construction work has closed the section of Warm Springs Boulevard between Eckert Road and Parkcenter Boulevard.
-Beginning Friday, March 6, 2015, a section of the Route 18 Harris Ranch will be on detour.
+- ROUTE 18 - Construction work has closed the section of Warm Springs Boulevard between Eckert Road and Parkcenter Boulevard.
 The only bus stops that will be closed during the detour are the inbound and outbound stops at Wise Way and Warm Springs.
-The outbound detour (from Parkcenter): right on Bown through the Bown Village area, left on Boise Avenue, left on Eckert, left on Mill Station, and right on Caddis.
-(A temporary stop will be in place at Caddis and Warm Springs near the Chevron station.)
+The outbound detour (from Parkcenter): right on Bown, left on Boise Avenue, left on Eckert, left on Mill Station, and right on Caddis.
 The inbound detour (from Caddis): right on Warm Springs, right on Eckert, right on Boise Avenue, right on Bown, and left on Parkcenter back to the regular route.
 The route detours are expected to remain in place until August 2015.

 - ROUTES 51, 53 - The stop at 3rd St. S and 11th Avenue is closed.
 A temporary stop has been placed at 3rd St. S and 10th Avenue.

 - ROUTES 4-5 - Both routes are on the same detour.
 The outbound detour from Zone 1: left on 11th, right on Grove, left on 13th.
 The inbound detour from 13th Street: right on Myrtle, left on Capitol, left on Idaho to Zone 1.